rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

   Documents various methods for booting cOS vanilla images
 ---

+Each cOS release contains a variety of assets:

+- ISOs `cOS-green-$VERSION.iso.tar.xz`
+- QCOW `cOS_green_$VERSION.tar.gz.tar.xz`
+- Vagrant box `cOS_green_$VERSION.box.tar.xz`
+- RAW Disk `cOS-Vanilla-RAW-$VERSION.raw.tar.xz`
+- VHDA `cOS-Vanilla-AZURE-$VERSION.vhd.tar.xz`
+- GCE `cOS-Vanilla-GCE-green-$VERSION.raw.tar.xz`

+here we try to summarize and document how they are meant to be consumed.

 ## ISO

-ISO images are shipping a cOS vanilla image and they have an installer to perform an automated installation.
+ISO images (e.g. `cOS-green-$VERSION.iso.tar.xz` ) are shipping a cOS vanilla image and they have an installer to perform an automated installation.
 They can be used to burn USB sticks or CD/DVD used to boot baremetals.

 ## Virtual machines